- May 2, 2018

 "Miazma or the Devil's Stone" is a mystery adventure game where you play as journalist Jonathan Hunt, investigating a curious disappearance and searching for clues related to a meteorite that fell centuries ago.
 The game features puzzle-solving, document deciphering, interviews with characters, and exploration of a top-level scientific institute.
 Prevent disaster by unraveling the legend of mysterious cosmic treasures and using laws of nature to escape dangerous situations.

-- The story is intriguing, featuring a journalist investigating a mysterious disappearance that leads to a piece of ancient meteorite.
+- The story is intriguing, following journalist Jonathan Hunt as he investigates a missing person's case that leads to a piece of ancient meteorite.

-- The game offers a variety of complex and challenging puzzles, many of which are based on scientific principles, and includes a helpful auto-save feature.
+- The game features a variety of complex and challenging puzzles, many of which are based on scientific principles and historical figures.

-- There is a nice selection of interesting side characters and well-produced FMV elements, enhancing the overall experience.
+- There is a decent length of gameplay with a good variety of interesting side characters and well-produced FMV elements.

-- The English voice acting is inconsistent, with some performances feeling campy and poorly executed, detracting from the immersion.
+- The English voice acting is inconsistent, with some performances feeling campy and poorly executed.

 story